THE STAFF TEAM

-Flying Officer Stevie Burrows RAFAC
+Flight Lieutenant Stevie Burrows RAFAC

-Flight Sergeant Tim Tolson RAFAC
+Warrant Officer Tim Tolson RAFAC

 On the eve of my thirteenth birthday I was excited that soon I would be old enough to join the Air Cadets.
 So far, joining up had been a family affair as both my parents and all of my older siblings had been a part of it.
 It was, frankly, the best decision of my life.
 I ended up spending the full 7 years as a cadet, from age thirteen to twenty, and during that time I rose through the cadet ranks and learnt many useful skills.
 As soon as I was able, I applied to be an Adult Staff member and a couple of days after my twentieth birthday, I was appointed.